-Following Mohs surgery for skin cancer, patients are left with a wound that may or may not be stitched up depending on its size and depth.
-In order for the wound to heal properly and avoid side effects like bleeding and infection, proper wound care is essential.
+Mohs surgery for skin cancer leaves a wound that may or may not be stitched up depending on its size and depth.
+In order for the wound to heal properly, proper wound care is essential.
+Without effective aftercare, bleeding and infection may result.
 Find out how to care for a wound after Mohs surgery, below.

 Caring for a Wound Immediately After Mohs Surgery